-- 2.1 Holly Park combines high expectations for educational progress with equally high expectations of behaviour.
-We base our policy upon the positive reinforcement of good behaviour, promoting self-discipline and a proper regard for all adults amongst the pupils. - 2.2 We expect all members of our community to display good manners and respect for others.
-This includes holding doors open for others, saying 'please' and 'thank you' at the appropriate times and following the school code of conduct at all times.
-We aim to remind our pupils of the Code of Conduct frequently. - 2.3 We acknowledge that without good standards of behaviour and discipline, then high standards of academic and physical achievement and emotional development of pupils at Holly Park would be impaired. - 2.4 The use of Circle Time, positive rewards and an approach that looks at how we can move forward together in a positive way after any unacceptable incident (Solution Focused Approach and Restorative Justice) are intrinsic to our management of behaviour. - 2.5 By consciously and consistently promoting an atmosphere of good behaviour, the likelihood of poor behaviour is lessened.
-There is a regular and consistent emphasis on the positive recognition and reward of good work and behaviour.
-The rewards and sanctions used to provide for the recognition of good behaviour and the punishment of bad behaviour are set out in the appendices.
+- Holly Park combines high expectations for educational progress with equally high expectations of behaviour.
+We base our policy upon the positive reinforcement of good behaviour, promoting self-discipline, the restorative approach and an attitude that the behaviour of adults has a significant impact on how the children behave. - We expect all members of our community to display good manners and respect for others.
+We aim to regularly remind our pupils of the Holly Park Helping Hands, which only has 5 school rules to follow. - We acknowledge that without good standards of behaviour and discipline, then high standards of academic and physical achievement and emotional development of pupils at Holly Park would be impaired. - The use of Talk Time, positive rewards and an approach that looks at how we can move forward together in a positive way after any unacceptable incident (Restorative Approach) are intrinsic to our management of behaviour.